General Principles of Secondary Active Transporter Function: Conclusion

 Many open questions remain.
 For example, the molecular mechanism of coupling between conformational changes and ion/substrate binding and allosteric interactions between gates need to be evaluated for most known transporters.
-General theories of allosteric coupling will likely be helpful to define the specific quantitative questions that need to be asked \citep{LeVine:2016ab}.
+General theories of allosteric coupling will likely be helpful to define the specific quantitative questions that need to be asked \citep{LeVine:2016aa}.
 Occluded states were explained as a consequence of the existence of gates in transporters, so a natural question to ask is if all transporters have occluded states, and if so, are they ultimately a consequence of the symmetries of the inverted repeats?
 It is tempting to speculate that occluded states are the fully symmetrical high energy conformations whose energy is lowered by symmetry breaking.
-There remain classes of transporters for which we do not have sufficient structural evidence to answer the question although simulations (as shown here) have started filling this gap.
-The unified model indicates that transporter function forms a continuum.
-However, how difficult is it to move through this continuum, what are the minimal changes to change physiological function?
-Could such changes be achieved with allosteric modulators (small molecules) or changes in external conditions such as membrane tension, pressure, temperature, or transmembrane voltage?
+The simple unified model indicates that transporter function may form a continuum.
+However, how difficult is it to move through this continuum and what are the minimal changes to change physiological function?
+How can such changes be achieved with allosteric modulators (small molecules) or changes in external conditions such as membrane tension, pressure, temperature, or transmembrane voltage?

-More broadly speaking, it has also been recognized that channels and transporters form a spectrum \citep{Gadsby:2009uq, Henderson:2019aa}, or as expressed by \citet{Lauger:1980qf}: ``Channel and carrier [transporter] models should therefore not be regarded as mutually exclusive possibilities, but rather as limiting cases of a more general mechanism.''
-There seems to be value in stepping back and asking what the general principles are under which a class of proteins has to operate.
+More broadly speaking, it has also been recognized that channels and transporters form a spectrum \citep{Ashcroft:2009vn, Gadsby:2009uq, Henderson:2019aa}, or as expressed by \citet{Lauger:1980qf}: ``Channel and carrier [transporter] models should therefore not be regarded as mutually exclusive possibilities, but rather as limiting cases of a more general mechanism.''
+There seems to be value in stepping back and asking what the general principles are under which a class of proteins have to operate.